HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 - `install-deploy-values.yaml` is the YAML file containing all other DX Compose configurations.
 - `invalidationDomain/invalidationDomain.yaml` is the YAML file that specifies the new location of the invalidation table.
 `- `dx-deployment` is the name of the DX deployment.
-- `install-hcl-dx-deployment` is the directory that contains the Helm chart(s).
+- `install-hcl-dx-deployment` is the directory that contains the Helm charts.

 !!! note
     The command includes two `-f` parameters.
 You must include both the base YAML file and the YAML file that contains the configuration override for the invalidation parameter.